-1. Synthesizing program, composed of three selections:
+- 1. Synthesizing program, composed of a minimum of three courses: - a.

-- a.
 A course designed to relate the broad fields of knowledge to each other, providing a picture of scope, philosophy, large meanings. - b.
-Two courses designed to relate the kindred fields that frequently are taught concurrently: examples are the sciences, the social sciencs.
-(Credit 6-9 hours.)
+Two courses designed to relate kindred fields that frequently are taught concurrently: examples are the sciences, the social sciences.
+(Credits 6-9 hours.) - 2.
+Area of specialization: